wp-plugins/emma-emarketing-plugin/README.txt

 == Screenshots ==

+1. This is the Account Information tab of the plugin settings, here you enter your account keys and account number, then select the group you wish to add members to.
+2. This is the Form Setup tab of the plugin settings, here you configure the form's output on your site, you can also choose to add a stylish emma logo to your form, and share some love.
+3. This is the Form Customization tab of the plugin settings, here you can style your form, choose colors, border types, and so on.
-1. This is the simple subscription form the plugin outputs on your site `/screenshots/screenshot-1.png`
+4. This is the Help tab of the plugin settings, it contains instructions on how to get up and running with your new Emma Emarketing WordPress Plugin.
-2. This is the Widget Panel, showing the Plugin Widget, as well as placement of the widget in the sidebar `/screenshots/screenshot-2.png`
-3. This is the Plugin Settings page, there are three tabs to configure the plugin, Account Information, Form Setup and Form Customization. `/screenshots/screenshot-3.png`

 == Frequently Asked Questions ==

-1. How do i put the form on my website?
+1. How do I put the form on my website?
    - Once you have activated the plugin, setup your Emma account to work with their new API, and configured your Emma Emarketing Settings, navigate to Appearance->Widgets.
 This plugin comes with a widget called 'Emma Emarketing Subscription Form'.
 The Widgets are listed in alphabetical order.

-2. How do i add memnbers to a specific group?
+2. How do I add memnbers to a specific group?
    - Once you've configured the plugin, and entered your account ID, Private and Public API keys, a select menu with the available groups for your account will show at the bottom of the account information tab on the Emma Emarketing Settigns page in the Wordpress admin. simply select the group you want members to be added to and click 'Save'.

 3. How do i use the shortcode?
-   - if you only want the form on a single page, you can use the shortcode, simply type [emma_form] in the HTML view in the post editor, for more information on shortcodes, check the almighty codex: [Shortcodes](http://codex.wordpress.org/Shortcode" WordPress Codex - Shortcodes")
+   - If you only want the form on a single page, you can use the shortcode, simply type [emma_form] in the HTML view in the post editor, for more information on shortcodes, check the almighty codex: [Shortcodes](http://codex.wordpress.org/Shortcode" WordPress Codex - Shortcodes")

 == Upgrade Notice ==

-1. This Plugin now uses basic OOP.
 2. This Plugin requires Wordpress version 3.1 and above
-3. This Plugin requires PHP version 5.2.6 and above
+3. This Plugin requires PHP version 5.2.6, as it uses json_encode with integers in the Emma_API class

 == Changelog ==

+- v 1.0.5 - added confirmation email message, nomenclature updates, Emma_API class fixes, relegated error handling to object making the call, Emma_API fits the adapter pattern better now. more bugfixes.

+- v 1.0.4 - bugfixes, updated readme.txt

+- v 1.0.3 - fixed accidental php short tag, ( tyty @avioli ), updated readme.txt, spelling errors, and nomenclature updates.

-- v 1.0.2 - cleaned up OOP structure, switched to WP naming conventions, fixed bug where users weren't being assigned to groups,
+- v 1.0.2 - cleaned up OOP structure. switched to WP naming conventions, fixed bug where users weren't being assigned to groups,

 - v 1.0.1 - typed active group_id as integer for uptake to Emma.
 Emma required group_ids submitted as an array of integers. in older versions of PHP json_encode types integers as strings.